 The concept of the measurement system should be based on the transparent approach which all ICT players (e.g. regulator, operator, ISP, customer, etc.) can rely on.

-In general, both the Network Internet speed test and the Internet resource speed test should meet the following general requirements:
+In general, both the Network Internet speed test and the Internet resource speed test should meet the following generalgoals:

 transparency and validity;